How firms can leverage their existing know-how and increase profits

 The brain drain conundrum

-Historically, attorneys have spent a significant percentage of their time researching and drafting contracts and other types of legal documents.
-While more experienced attorneys often possess the knowledge needed to produce these documents relatively quickly, newer associates often struggle – spending an excessive amount of time and effort drafting documents from scratch or trying to cobble something together by copying and pasting from similar documents.
+Historically, lawyers have spent a significant percentage of their time researching and drafting contracts and other types of legal documents.
+While more experienced lawyers often possess the knowledge needed to produce these documents relatively quickly, newer associates often struggle – spending an excessive amount of time and effort drafting documents from scratch or trying to cobble something together by copying and pasting from similar documents.
 Firms that operate under this arcane business model are constantly draining rather than filling up their firm’s reservoir of cumulative knowledge.

-To increase efficiency and profitability, many forward-thinking law firms are taking steps to address how to leverage their attorneys’ knowledge and know-how.
+To increase efficiency and profitability, many forward-thinking law firms are taking steps to address how to leverage their lawyers’ knowledge and know-how.
 One of the easiest and most effective means for accomplishing this is to invest in document automation technology.

 The basics and benefits of document automation

-Using firm-created templates, attorneys can access and edit a wide range of legal documents, depending on their specific needs.
+Using firm-created templates, lawyers can access and edit a wide range of legal documents, depending on their specific needs.
 And even better, they can do it in mere minutes.
 It’s important to note, however, that not all document automation technologies deliver the same quantity or quality of capabilities, and firms must, therefore, be prudent when selecting an automation technology in which to invest.